madeindra/deck-of-card-api-go/README.md

 Q: What will happen if I draw more cards than the remaining cards in the deck?

-A: It will draw the remaining cards
+A: It will draw the remaining cards.

 Q: What will happen if I draw card(s) from empty deck?

-A: It will return an error
+A: It will return an error.

 ## Further Development
-- Unit tests
-- Build dockerimage for simpler deployment
+- Docker image & compose (for simpler deployment)
+- Cache (currently there's no need since the deck can only have 52 cards at most)
+- Timestamp in Database (currently there's no data update, so the order of data will not be changed)
 - Refactoring & cleaning